100th Day of School:

 On a two-hour delay we do not have snack time.

 Students in first grade normally have homework every night.
 Monday, Tuesday, and Thursday evenings, students will be assigned to reread their story from their basal reader with an adult.
 The students are practicing their fluency, comprehension, and decoding of words on these homework nights.
 Students usually have a math homework sheet that covers the latest skill that was introduced in class that afternoon.
 This is a review of what was practiced during the day.
 Eventually, students will be working on mastering math facts for weekly assessments.
-Late assignments at the beginning of the year will have a 10 point deduction.
+Late assignments will have a 10 point deduction.
 This will be noted at the top of their paper.

 Grades are posted weekly on our new school grading system, "RenWeb."
 You will need to log onto your child's account and monitor their grades.
 If you go to the St. Francis web page, instructions are posted on the "RenWeb" link at the top.
 Any questions about your account please contact Mr. Eddie Swierkos.

 We have a 20 minute window each day we designated as AR time and students will read silently in the classroom.
 At the end of the week students will take test on their selected book they have chosen.
 This allows me to check for their understanding of the story and to determine if the student can move on to a new level.
 Students do have the availability to move up to more challenging levels when they have completed three books with a 100% mastery at that particular level.